dmac3000/t1a3/readme.md

 ## R5 Identify any code style guide or styling conventions that the application will adhere to.
 Reference the chosen style guide appropriately.

-## R6 Develop a list of features that will be included in the application
+## R6 Develop a list of features that will be included in the application.
+It must include

+R6 Develop a list of features that will be included in the application.
+It must include

+- at least THREE features
+- describe each feature

 ### Menu